dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 ## 2. Approach and Goal

 This project aims to secure ingress in a K3s cluster by investigating the varied methods of certificate generation using the three most popular implementations of open-source igress cntrollers namely Traefik, HaProxy, Nginx.
+IN addition to this, it investigates various modes of kubernetes authentication and authorization modes in order to limit the user access to the cluster and its components ensuring its solid security.
 Further, in order to gain more insights in the described functionalities, some research questions shall be conducted which will be answered in the course of the project on the basis of research and demonstrations.